Jackson is one of the most popular libraries (at least according to GitHub stars)

 at compile time with the value of the constant expression.

-field value is assigned directly in the class body (as opposed to writing
+If a primitive or a String final field value is assigned directly in the class body (as opposed to writing

 the no-arg constructor explicitly) those values are “constant variables” by Java